 The Office of Graduate Admissions, in coordination with the academic department, will consider requests from admitted students to defer enrollment up to a maximum of 12 months from the original enrollment date.
-Deferrals will only be granted to admitted students who have submitted the required deposit for the original admit term.
-If a deposit was not received, the student will be required to reapply for a future term.
+Admitted students who are requesting a deferral will be expected to have paid a deposit prior to submitting the deferral request.
+If there is an extenuating circumstance in which a student cannot submit the tuition deposit, the admission department will review the request on a case by case basis.
 If a student does not enroll in the term to which they were granted admittance to, they will be required to reapply for a future term.